 This course provides a brief overview of the key elements of the United States' homeland security program.
 The course examines the scope and breadth of homeland and national security issues.
-Students will analyze and discuss the field of homeland security and its intelligence sub-fields which includes emergency management and natural disaster response aspects of the field.
-Corequisite: MACJ501
+Students will analyze and discuss the field of homeland security and its intelligence sub-fields 2.04